Cheapside, Berkshire

 Cheapside describes a close triangle of roads in the civil parish of Sunninghill and Ascot and ecclesiastical parish of Sunninghill in the Royal Borough of Windsor and Maidenhead in Berkshire, England which includes a school and had a Methodist chapel.
-It is a cluster of houses, bungalows and cottages with small gardens for the county which contrasts with large houses with large gardens and small farms covering most of the rest of Sunninghill.
+It is a cluster of houses, bungalows and cottages.
 It is marked on maps as the area north and east of Silwood Park and south of Sunninghill Park.
 Harewood Lodge followed by Titness House to its immediate east are of similar 18th century construction and have sometimes been recorded as in the Cheapside locality.

 Geography

-The bulk of this neighbourhood of Sunninghill has a less sandy soil, thus a tradition of mixed farming supporting its market hence its name, (the Anglo-Saxon word for a market is a "cheap" as in Cheapside, London); alternatively it may have been an area set aside by the Royal landowners as labourers' cottages and considered therefore the "cheap side".
+The bulk of this neighbourhood of Sunninghill has a less sandy soil, thus a tradition of mixed farming supporting its market hence its name, (the Anglo-Saxon word for a market is a "cheap".
 It is throughout at lower altitude than the mainly 18th century built-up village south of the church forming the heart of Sunninghill.
 In the south-east it has the west shore of Virginia Water Lake.

 Cheapside is centred 1.5 mi east of the centre of Ascot, one of Europe's main venues in horse racing.
 East is the southern part of Windsor Great Park which has denser pockets of tall trees; Sunninghill has remains of its forest throughout — Sunninghill Park was part of Windsor Forest until King Charles I sold it to Thomas Carey in 1630.
-The park to the east is used by the Royal Family's peripheral members, who have had their homes in Sunninghill and at Bagshot Park to the south.
 The area is dotted with artificial feeder ponds or lakes to the Bourne which rises at multiple sources in the area.

 Amenities

-Primary school

 The main public amenity is Cheapside (C of E) primary school, since the mid-20th century, a large building on a 2-acre site, having been directly south historically.
+The local pub is the Thatched Tavern; dated to, at least, the late 17th century and Grade II listed.